marianrg/Getting-and-Cleaning-Data/README.md

 1. Download and unzip files from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 2. Open the R script run_analysis.R using a text editor.
 3. Make the working directory the directory where the files where downloaded.
+4. The 'data.table' package should already be installed.
-4. Run the R script run_analysis.R.
+5. Run the R script run_analysis.R.

 ##Script Description